-When it comes to evaluating eCommerce site performance, many marketers and business owners live and die by conversion rate.
-Knowing how many of your site visitors are converting to final sales helps you identify gaps in your sales funnel, optimization opportunities on your checkout pages, and more.
+When it comes to evaluating eCommerce site performance, many digital marketers and business owners live and die by conversion rate.
+Knowing how many of your site visitors are converting to final sales helps you identify gaps in your sales funnel, optimization opportunities for your landing pages and checkout process, and more.

-But what if we told you that the most common way to calculate conversion rate isn’t actually very useful at all — and that you’re missing out on even more valuable data with this method?
+But what if we told you that the most common way to calculate conversion rate isn’t the only way — and isn’t necessarily the best way either?

-By default, most analytics tools (including Google Analytics) report session-based conversion rates (A.K.A., the number of your site visits that turn into sales).
-But, when it comes down to it, site visits are not the best way to calculate the conversion rate of a site.
+By default, most analytics tools, including Universal Analytics (a.k.a.
+GA3), report session-based conversion rates (ie., the number of sessions that turn into sales).
+But, when it comes down to it, site conversions/sessions may not be the best way to calculate the conversion rate of a site.

 Conversion Rate: Users or Sessions?

-When you track conversion rate by sessions, you’re tracking the number of people that visited your site without buying anything.
+When you track conversion rate by sessions, you’re tracking the number of visitors that came to your online store without buying anything.

 What you’re not tracking: whether those same people came back later and eventually made a purchase.